dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/s3-upload/index.md

 <input type="file" name="coverImage" onChange={this.onImageUpload} />
 ```

-This is the base JSX you would need, you should definetly revamp this to make this look nicer.
+This is the base JSX you would need, you should definitely revamp this to make this look nicer.
 The `preview` element shows a preview of the new image you just added after you choose it.
 We have a function `onImageUpload` that handles our input.

 ```javascript
 onImageUpload = (event) => {